Skip to main

 Lake Tahoe Dining

 Lake Tahoe has a dining option for everyone’s taste buds, ranging from fine dining to cheap eats.
 If you have the chance, lead your own food tour by eating your way around the lake.
 Start with a cup of locally brewed coffee in Reno and take a short drive over Mount Rose Highway to get lunch at T’s Mesquite in Incline Village, a favorite among locals.
 No day exploring Lake Tahoe is complete without a refreshing Wet Woody at Gar Woods Grill & Pier in Carnelian Bay with views overlooking the lake.
-Cozy up next to a beachside fire pit for a cocktail and s’mores at Lone Eagle Grille in Incline Village.

 More Places to Visit in Lake Tahoe